napari/napari/docs/explanations/rendering.md

 # Overview

 This document outlines our plans for making napari's rendering non-blocking.
-We hope to morph this document from a plan into the final design as we implement it.
+We hope to morph this document from a plan into the details of the final design as implement things.

 # Blocked UI